PixelRick/HZD_PC_Gamer_Camera/README.md

 # HZD_PC_Gamer_Camera
 I just couldn't play with the camera drifting around, so I fixed it.
 Mouse back in full control of the camera direction :)

+## how-to
+Either Compile the main.cpp or download the executable.
-Run the game, then this exe, and enjoy the relief of having a stable camera.
+Run the game, then the exe, and enjoy the relief of having a stable camera.

 ## Works for the 2-Feb-21 version
 It's not meant to survive next game updates as I'm not expecting any soon.